Velocidex/velociraptor-docs/content/artifact_references/pages/windows.persistence.powershellregistry.md

   registry hive, using powershell.
 When the user logs in, the powershell script downloads a payload and executes it.

-  This artifact searches the user's profile registry hive for signatures related to general Powershell execution.
-We use a yara signature specifically targeting the user's profile which we extract using raw NTFS parsing (in case the user is currently logged on and the registry hive is locked).
+  This artifact searches the user&#x27;s profile registry hive for signatures related to general Powershell execution.
+We use a yara signature specifically targeting the user&#x27;s profile which we extract using raw NTFS parsing (in case the user is currently logged on and the registry hive is locked).